sparsity-group/sparsity-group.github.io/_people/rahul.md

 lastname: Parhi

 teaser: >
-  Rahul Parhi is an assistant professor of Electrical and Computer Engineering (ECE) at UCSD.
+  Rahul Parhi is an Assistant Professor of Electrical and Computer Engineering (ECE) at UCSD.
 Previously, he was a postdoctoral researcher at the École Polytechnique Fédérale de Lausanne (EPFL) from 2022 to 2024.
-He obtained his Ph.D. in 2022 at the University of Wisconsin–Madison.
-  His research lies at the interface between functional and harmonic analysis and data science and their interactions with signal processing, machine learning, statistics, and information theory.
+He obtained his Ph.D. in Electrical Engineering in 2022 at the University of Wisconsin–Madison.
+His research interests are in applied harmonic analysis, applied functional analysis, and the mathematics of data, with connections to signal processing, machine learning, statistics, and optimization.

 profile:
   name: Rahul Parhi